Observing the activities of competitors on the Internet - what are the benefits?

 5. SEO activity

-Seeing your competitors online activity is an important feature offered by services like Ahrefs.
+Watching your competitors online activity is an important feature offered by services like Ahrefs.

 6. Stay relevant

-Because every industry is densely populated nowadays, there are many competing companies.
+Since every industry is densely populated nowadays, there are many competing companies.
 It is important to have something that distinguishes the site from competitors and makes visitors trust it more than others.

-So if you start to notice that your competitors are ahead of you in something, keep up.
+Therefore, if you start to notice that your competitors are ahead of you in something, keep up.
 Reaction.